Tech writers can code too

 So far we’ve seen our output show up on the terminal.
 That’s handy because we can see immediately if our script is doing what we want it to.
 You can redirect this output to a file instead, ready to copy or send to whoever or whatever needs it.

-Do this: Enter gawk --csv -f datacenters.awk in.csv > out.md.
+Do this: Enter gawk --csv -f datacenters.awk input.csv > output.md.

 $